ONTARIO BILL 175

 Bill 175: An Act to establish Sickle Cell and Thalassemia Care Ontario and to proclaim Sickle Cell and Thalassemia Awareness Day

 We need your support: Ontario citizens living with sickle cell and thalassemia diseases need your support now more than ever.
 Support Bill 175 by signing petition forms and writing your Member of Provincial Parliament to support the Bill.
 We thank you in advance for your time.

-In co-operation with healthcare professionals, hospitals, research institutions and advocacy groups, Sickle Cell and Thalassemia Care Ontario will develop provincial strategies for improving the co-ordination and quality of sickle cell and thalassemia healthcare.
+In co-operation with healthcare professionals, hospitals, research institutions, and advocacy groups, Sickle Cell and Thalassemia Care Ontario will develop provincial strategies for improving the coordination and quality auction-Day-Petition-Bill-175 sickle cell and thalassemia healthcare.

 Proclaiming June 19 as Sickle Cell and Thalassemia Awareness Day in Ontario increases awareness of these blood disorders and dedicates a day to support individuals who have sickle cell or thalassemic disorders and their families.

 Bill 175, Sickle Cell and Thalassemia Care Ontario 2014

 The press conference held on March 19th, 2014 was graciously recorded by Hon.
 Frank Klees.
 Watch at: https://www.youtube.com/watch?v=pJXmCxw63v8&list=UUMOHBZugLs7IA7nPA_p6lAw